Thulium-Drake/ansible-role-foreman/README.md

 ### Bug: Error creating OSes
 Remove all the OSes from Hosts -> Operating systems (you can't delete the one where the foreman server is in)

+### Limitation: DHCP can only be managed for a single subnet
+Foreman's configuration utilities only support managing a single DHCP subnet in DHCPD, which means that if you have a single Foreman instance that is used to install systems in multiple subnets, you'll need to figure out a different means of configuring DHCP.

+Currently this is under investigation and might change in the future.

 ### Limitation: Resources with passwords always change
 Because the Foreman modules can't see the current password set for password fields, these cannot be compared.